Doubly Linked List: C++, Python (Code Example)

 Delete the Tail of the Doubly Linked

-This operation allows us to search for a specific node data and delete that node.
-We need to perform a linear search as the linked list is a linear data structure.
-After deleting, we also need to free the memory.
+This operation searches for a specific node value and deletes that node.
+A linear search is required because the linked list is a linear data structure.
+After deleting, the memory must be freed.

-Here’re the steps for searching and deleting a node in the doubly linked list:
+Here are the steps for searching and deleting a node in the Doubly Linked List:

-Step 1) Traverse the linked list from the head until the node’s value equals the search item.
+Step 1) Traverse the linked list from the head until the node value equals the search item.

-Step 3) Assign the previous node of the “deleteNode” to the next node.
+Step 3) Link the previous node of the deleteNode to its next node, and set the next node’s prev pointer to the previous node.

-Here’s the pseudocode for searching and deleting a node from a linked list:
+Here is the pseudo-code for searching and deleting a node from a linked list:

 head = ListHead